yam3moe/yam3moe.github.io/teaching.md

 <details>
   <summary>SOME (NOT ALL) comments from students</summary>
 <div style="border: 1px solid #ccc; padding: 10px; background-color: #fffde7;"> <!-- #f9f9f9 #f3f3f3 #fffde7 #e8f5e9 #f3e5f5 -->
+  <p>"Brandon is not perfect, but perfect is Brandon"</p>
+  <p>"There is a lot of content covered in this class, but it is all very connected.
+Studying, doing practice problems, and class instruction help bring those pieces together, and it is very rewarding when it clicks."</p>
+  <p>"Brandon does a great job of creating a welcoming environment that really encourages learning.
+He wants us all to get the most out of this class and he does a great job of engaging with the class which in turn makes us want to learn more."</p>
+  <p>"He's the bestp rofessor who cares about students' success and what students can get from his lectures."</p>
+  <p>"Brandon is the most passionate professor I've seen besides ... this semester.
+I'd recommend that the University hires Brandon as he actually cares and has great stories and explanations for Finance."</p>
+  <p>"Professor Moe has given us a lot of great material and is very supportive in helping our learning.
+Best finance professor in my whole college experience."</p>
+  <p>"Every time I had a question, he would get back to me quickly and would answer the question thoroughly.
+I think that is important for a professor."</p>
+  <p>"Brandon makes the class fun to attend."</p>
+  <p>"I've enjoyed the professor a lot.
+He is funny, engaging, and teaches in a clean and concise manner."</p>
+  <p>"His pay, whatever the University gives Brandon isn't enough."</p>
+  <p>"I think Brandon taught this course very well, he really wants all of us to uncerstand and succeed, and I will definitely recommend him to future students."</p>
+  <p>"Brandon was awesome He was a really good professor who cared about his students.
+He gave good feedback on every assignment and genuinely wanted the best for us.
+It was very clear on what he expected of us and how to succeed in this course.
+He responded very quickly and was helpful."</p>
+  <p>"I thought you taught the course very well, and were my favorite professor this semester.
+I enjoyed getting to learn more."</p>
+  <p>"I thoroughly enjoyed going to class all semester."</p>
 </div>
 </details>